Mocdo/The-Decaf-Compiler/README.md

 </br>
 This project has accomplished:
 * Implement a lex program that is a lexical analyzer for the Decaf language.
-* Porgrammed a parser for the Decaf language that produces an abstract syntax tree for valid Decaf programs
+* Porgrammed a parser for the Decaf language that produces an abstract syntax tree for given input token sequence
-* Implement a Symbol Table that can keep track of Variables and Methods in Decaf
+* Implement a Symbol Table with hash table that can keep track of Variables and Methods in Decaf
 * Provide Code Generation for Decaf Expressions for following
   * Arithmetic and Boolean expressions
   * Function calls